karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Util/ImportUtil/import.md

 - testBuild: bool=false. if true, will import planets into the build dir and stop after that: and the planets won't be imported into the target app.
      This mode can be useful to consult the concrete import map, the theoretical import map, and/or the conflicts, and examine the content of the build dir.
 - showEndTip: bool=true.
 Whether to display an end tip at the end of the process.
+- sortCim: bool=false.
+Whether to sort the display of the **concrete import map** alphabetically.
+By default (false), the **concrete import map** is displayed naturally (i.e. dependencies first, parents last).
+- babyInit: bool=false.
+Whether to trigger the baby init planet mode.

+     In this mode, the planet is not imported, but only the init phases are triggered.

+     A baby planet is a planet which is not yet formed.
+It's not committed.
+The version is not available, the dependencies are not created yet.
+     Using the baby init mode, we can still trigger the init phases of the planet at an early stage.
+     This option is mainly useful while you're developing a planet and you still want to test its init phases it.
+     Dependencies are always ignored (even if the planet happens to have some).